ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/rds_deployment.md

 ```

-We also need to create a `credential.tf` file, for passing our password.
-Below is the `credential.tf` file
+2. Use a text editor to add the contents below to a new file named `credential.tf`.

 ```terraform
 variable "username"{